A Biologically Plausible Dense Associative Memory with Exponential Capacity

 Beyond its biological motivation, our work also connects to a growing body of research on Dense Associative Memories in machine learning.
-Notably, it has been shown that Dense Associative Memory closely corresponds to the attention mechanism in transformer architectures \cite{ramsauerhopfield, hoover2023energy}, offering a principled framework for viewing the transformer's attention and feedforward computations as steps in a global energy minimization process.
-Complementary research has demonstrated that generative diffusion models, widely used in high-quality image generation, also exhibit associative memory behavior \cite{hoover2023memory, ambrogioni2024search, pham2025memorization}.
-Further studies have expanded the model’s functionality: for instance, \cite{chaudhry2023long} examined its ability to store and retrieve long sequences; \cite{burnssimplicial} introduced higher-order simplicial interactions; and \cite{dohmatob2023different, hoover2025dense} proposed alternative energy functions that also support exponential storage capacity.
+Notably, it has been shown that Dense Associative Memory closely corresponds to the attention mechanism in transformer architectures (\cite{ramsauerhopfield, hoover2023energy}), offering a principled framework for viewing the transformer's attention and feedforward computations as steps in a global energy minimization process.
+Complementary research has demonstrated that generative diffusion models, widely used in high-quality image generation, also exhibit associative memory behavior (\cite{hoover2023memory, ambrogioni2024search, pham2025memorization}).
+Further studies have expanded the model’s functionality: for instance, \cite{chaudhry2023long} examined its ability to store and retrieve long sequences; \cite{dohmatob2023different} and \cite{hoover2025dense} proposed alternative energy functions that also support exponential storage capacity; and \cite{burnssimplicial} introduced higher-order simplicial interactions.
 Our results contribute to this line of work by showing how exponential storage capacity can be achieved within a biologically plausible two-layer framework, thereby bridging theoretical neuroscience with modern machine learning architectures.

 In the following sections, we first formally define the model and its dynamics and derive the optimal threshold analytically for a network with fixed weights.
 We then present a theoretical analysis of storage capacity and basins of attraction, showing that the network exhibits large basins of attraction, making recall robust to substantial noise in the visible inputs.
 Next, we introduce a learning rule for storing real, correlated memories, enabling compositional memory storage, and present numerical experiments on MNIST and CIFAR-10 that demonstrate high-capacity recall, structured hidden representations, and robustness to noise.
 Finally, we conclude by discussing the biological plausibility of the network and potential directions for extending the model to incorporate additional constraints and more realistic neuronal properties.